cloudacademy/voteapp-api-go/README.md

 # Linux Compiling
 The API can be compiled using the following commands:
 ```
+#ensure to be in the same dir as the main.go file
+go get -v -t -d ./...
 CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o api
 ```